Skip to content

 5. Cable network

-To use internet, it is necessary to become member of internet service provider.
-In India it is controlled by BSNL.
-Apart from this, it requires hardware and software.
-A PC multi-media Pantium microprocess or having 16 megabite capacity, alongwith WINDOWS terminal software, Internet Explorer is required for internet.
-In addition to hardware and software; a telephone line and a specific modem is also necessary.
-Faster the speed of the modem, better will be the utility of internet.
-Presently, a new form of internet has come up in the form of Neton cable.
-Various companies are laying down optical fibre cables net for providing internet on TV from house to house.(BCom Forms of Modern Communication Study Notes)
+In addition to hardware and software; a telephone line and a specific modem are also necessary.
+The faster the speed of the modem, the better will be the utility of the internet.
+Presently, a new form of internet has come up in the form of Newton cable.
+Various companies are laying down optical fiber cables net for providing internet on TV from house to house.

-Uses of Internet.
+Uses of the Internet.
 From internet we can get various kinds of information, but it is used mainly for the following purposes:

 1. E-mail.
 This facility of internet is very popular among the users.
 A person can transmit his message to any part of the world in a moment.
-This is a paperless facility which saves time and money, both.
-The sender and the receiver both should have the ID address on some Website like-Yahoo, Hotmail, Rediffmail etc.
+This is a paperless facility that saves time and money, both.
+The sender and the receiver both should have the ID address on some Website like Yahoo, Hotmail, Rediffmail, etc. (BCom Forms of Modern Communication Notes Study Material)

 2. Search Engine.
 This is used to provide concerned information to consumer.
 A person can find out the address of required Website easily.
 Yahoo, Google, Lycos are the prominent Search Engines today.

 3. Worldwide Web.
 This is next in popularity after E-mail.
 It is known as www.
-It is way of providing information subject-wise.
+It is a way of providing information subject-wise.

 5. Pushnet.
 It helps in sending the message on Electronic Bulletin Board, where anybody can see it.